Dunspixel/tdxpower/README.md

 </ul>

 ## Maximum Power
 In Ultra mode, the maximum power is 3,000.
-This can be achieved by clearing at least 24 lines and finishing the game with a 100% Tetris rate.
+This can be achieved by playing on level 9, clearing at least 24 lines, and finishing the game with a 100% Tetris rate.

 In Marathon mode, the maximum power by developer-intended means is 6,001.
-This can be achieved by clearing 417 consecutive Tetrises to score a maxout (technically 10,010,400 points), then topping out with a final line count of 1,668.
+This can be achieved by starting on level 9, clearing 417 consecutive Tetrises to score a maxout (technically 10,010,400 points excluding soft-drop), then topping out with a final line count of 1,668.

 Since the internal 4-byte score increases after the counter maxes out, the highest power achievable without overflows is 6,292.
-This is achieved by scoring a further 15,966 consecutive Tetrises and topping out with a final line count of 65,532 and an internal score of 412,353,600.
+This is achieved by scoring a further 15,966 consecutive Tetrises and topping out with a final line count of 65,532 and an internal score of 412,353,600 (excluding soft-drop).

+The influence of soft-drop points are too small to impact these maximum power values in any meaningful way.

 By overflowing the line counter and finishing with very specific score/line values, a theoretical maximum power of 65,535 can be achieved.
+Due to the effective line counts being much lower, the influence of soft-drop points actually does affect the power value in this case.